Advocating for LGBTQ Workplace Equality as a Consumer: Sample Letter to Businesses

 Dear [CEO/Board of Directors/Personal Representative or Account Manager],

 As a concerned [consumer/investor/client] of [BUSINESS NAME], I believe employers have a responsibility to treat all employees equitably.
-Currently [BUSINESS NAME] does not afford the same workplace protections and benefits to its lesbian, gay, bisexual and transgender employees as to their non-LGBT counterparts.
+Currently [BUSINESS NAME] does not afford the same workplace protections and benefits to its lesbian, gay, bisexual and transgender employees as to their non-LGBTQ counterparts.

 Specifically, [BUSINESS NAME] does not [